Last updated: 24/02/2021

 Put simply, life insurance is a policy that pays out a lump sum to your loved ones if you pass away during the time you’re covered.
 You can decide the length, type of contract and cover amount.
 Your monthly payments are then based on these plus your medical history, age and lifestyle choices.

-You’ll likely have a lot of questions as you shop for life insurance quotes — not only about what you’re buying, but also about what can happen after your purchase.
+You’ll no doubt have a lot of questions as you shop for life insurance quotes — not only about what you’re buying, but also about what can happen after your purchase.

 Life insurance isn’t like buying a car or a TV.
 Unless you tap into life insurance later in life, you won’t benefit from a life insurance policy.
 However, you can have peace of mind knowing that your loved ones are protected.